 Cricket is a game of bat and cork ball.
-This hard, round shaped ball made unforgettable players like the king of swing Wasim Akram, pinpoint accurate Glenn McGrath, spin wizard Muttiah Muralitharan, speed star Shoaib Akhtar, white lightning Alan Donald, Charismatic Kapil Dev, Sir Richard Hadlee, Curtley Ambrose, mysterious Shane Warne and many legendary bowlers who took the sleep of the many world class batsmen all over the world before the match.
-It is the cricket ball which swings, gives reverse swings, bounces, turns, hurts the players and finally takes wicket or gives runs.
+This hard, round-shaped ball made unforgettable players like the king of swing Wasim Akram, pinpoint accurate Glenn McGrath, spin wizard Muttiah Muralitharan, speed star Shoaib Akhtar, white lightning Alan Donald, Charismatic Kapil Dev, Sir Richard Hadlee, Curtley Ambrose, mysterious Shane Warne and many legendary bowlers who took the sleep of the many world-class batsmen all over the world before the match.
+It is the cricket ball that swings, gives reverse swings, bounces, turns, hurts the players and finally takes a wicket or gives runs.

 In fact, one of the easiest ways to differentiate a professional player and an amateur player is by the ball he uses.
 If he plays Cricket as a hobby, then he is supposed to use a normal tennis ball with tape wound all over it, or even only a tennis ball.
 But, a professional player never uses a normal ball even when he practices.
 But it is not a rule, it is an assumption.

 Cricket is a very old game, and the history of Cricket ball also started a long time ago.
 To be exact, officially it started on 15 March 1877.
 Many years have passed after the inception of the first ball.
 We saw many revolutionary technologies all over the world but the cricket ball is still handcrafted!
 Huge numbers of cricket balls are being made all over the world, but all of them are hand-crafted.